Kansas City Drug & Alcohol Rehab, Detox & Treatment Resources

 Recovery Meetings Near You in Kansas City

 Attending recovery meetings regularly is often considered essential to sustaining recovery.
 Meetings such as NA and AA offer a place for you to meet with others struggling or in recovery to share experiences and further your progress to healthy living.
-Attending meetings like these can be extremely helpful after you complete alcohol or drug treatment in Kansas City.
+Attending meetings like these can be extremely helpful after you complete alcohol or drug treatment.
 You can find various recovery meetings from fellowships like Narcotics Anonymous, Alcoholics Anonymous and SMART Recovery in Kansas City, Kansas and in the surrounding area.

 Alcoholics Anonymous was one of the first recovery programs created in the world.
 Today it has helped millions and still assists those struggling with alcohol addiction as they navigate their recovery.
-AA meetings offer you a place to discuss your alcohol use, recovery and the factors in your life affecting your recovery while you work through the 12 steps of the program.
+AA meetings offer you a place to discuss your alcohol use, recovery and the factors in your life affecting your recovery while you work through the 12-step program.

 7856 Leavenworth Rd.

 105 N. 13th St.

 Kansas City, KS 66101

 2500 S. 34th

 Narcotics Anonymous is the equivalent of Alcoholics Anonymous but with the focus on drug misuse.
 It was created in the 1980s, after drug use had become more widespread in the U.S. These meetings also follow the 12-step program and offer those fighting drug addiction and in recovery a place where they can meet with others in similar situations.

 Judson Baptist Church